To the rescue are 5 fun language learning techniques that actually make it enjoyable.

 After spending 25 hours a week in German class.
 And doing 1-2 hours of German homework every day, I’m often not motivated to learn more German on the weekends.

 Partly also because I Choose the Wrong Language School.
 But by finding ways to make it fun, I actually don’t mind learning German.
 And these activities are making a huge difference to my German skills since I’m learning German in a practical setting.

-That was also a large part of the reason Why I Quit German Classes.
-We did not play games, or do anything interactive or fun.
+That was also a large part of the reason why I quit German school.
+We did not play games or do anything interactive or fun.
 It was just one grammar worksheet after another, which is NOT the best way to learn a language.